Heating and cooling equipment and appliances shall be installed in accordance with the manufacturer’s instructions and the requirements of this code.

 M1411.3.1 Auxiliary and secondary drain systems.

 In addition to the requirements of Section M1411.3, a secondary drain or auxiliary drain pan shall be required for each cooling or evaporator coil where damage to any building components will occur as a result of overflow from the equipment drain pan or stoppage in the condensate drain piping.
 Such piping shall maintain a minimum horizontal slope in the direction of discharge of not less than 1/8 unit vertical in 12 units horizontal (1-percent slope).
-Drain piping shall be a minimum of 3/4-inch (19 mm) nominal pipe size.
+Drain piping shall be not less than 3/4-inch (19 mm) nominal pipe size.
 One of the following methods shall be used:

-On down-flow units and all other coils that have no secondary drain or provisions to install a secondary or auxiliary drain pan, a water-level monitoring device shall be installed inside the primary drain pan.
+On down-flow units and other coils that do not have secondary drain or provisions to install a secondary or auxiliary drain pan, a water-level monitoring device shall be installed inside the primary drain pan.
 This device shall shut off the equipment served in the event that the primary drain becomes restricted.
 Devices shall not be installed in the drain line.

 M1411.3.2 Drain pipe materials and sizes.

-Components of the condensate disposal system shall be cast iron, galvanized steel, copper, polybutylene, polyethylene, ABS, CPVC or PVC pipe or tubing.
-All components shall be selected for the pressure and temperature rating of the installation.
-Joints and connections shall be made in accordance with the materials specified in Chapter 30.
-Condensate waste and drain line size shall be not less than 3/4-inch (19 mm) internal diameter and shall not decrease in size from the drain pan connection to the place of condensate disposal.
+Components of the condensate disposal system shall be ABS, cast iron, copper, cross-linked polyethylene, CPVC, galvanized steel, PE-RT, polyethylene, polypropylene or PVC pipe or tubing.
+Components shall be selected for the pressure and temperature rating of the installation.
+Joints and connections shall be made in accordance with the applicable provisions of Chapter 30.
+Condensate waste and drain line size shall be not less than 3/4-inch (19 mm) nominal diameter from the drain pan connection to the place of condensate disposal.
 Where the drain pipes from more than one unit are manifolded together for condensate drainage, the pipe or tubing shall be sized in accordance with an approved method.

 Category IV condensing appliances shall have an auxiliary drain pan where damage to any building component will occur as a result of stoppage in the condensate drainage system.
 These pans shall be installed in accordance with the applicable provisions of Section M1411.3.